neelkumar01/gpt2-style-transformer/README.md

-# gpt2-style-transformer
+### GPT 2 Style Transformer
-A clean, first principles implementation of GPT-2 transformer from scratch in PyTorch
+A clean, first principles implementation of GPT 2 transformer from scratch in PyTorch